nervosnetwork/ckb/rpc/README.md

 The simple increasing integer version.

 This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint32](#type-uint32).

-### Type `SerializedHeader`

-This is a 0x-prefix hex string.
-It is the block header serialized by molecule using the schema `table Header`.

-### Type `SerializedBlock`

-This is a 0x-prefix hex string.
-It is the block serialized by molecule using the schema `table Block`.